-Except as permitted by Clause 6.9 (Sources of Alternative Supplies), where a potential exists within an electrical installation to cause current flow or earth potential rise by back-feeding through the electrical installations equipment into the electricity supply system all necessary steps must be taken to prevent any back feed into the supply system.
+Except as permitted by Clause 6.9 (Sources of Alternative Supplies), where a potential exists within an electrical installation to cause current flow or earth potential rise by backfeeding through the electrical installations equipment into the electricity supply system all necessary steps shall be taken to prevent any back feed into the supply system.

-If this potential exists, the customer must provide in the application for supply, details regarding how it proposes to prevent the occurrence of back-feeding.
+If this potential exists, the customer shall provide in the application for supply, details regarding how it proposes to prevent the occurrence of back-feeding.